 Collaboration is one of the most crucial skills that children can learn in school, and it’s one that is universally teachable.
 All subjects can include a team or group-working element, allowing pupils to discuss topics and solve problems together, helping them to become more confident and rounded people.

-By working in a team, pupils can combine their strengths and overcome their weaknesses.
+By working in a team in huddle spaces, pupils can combine their strengths and overcome their weaknesses.
 For example, some pupils may be more able to get their heads around theoretical concepts, but less confident in public speaking, whereas others might need support with the content, but are happy to stand up and present to the rest of the class.
 Bringing these pupils together will help them to draw upon the confidence of their peers, and this also means that students of all abilities will benefit from the outcomes of the lesson.

 So how can we leverage this with technology?
 Software like Google Docs means that groups of pupils can work on the same document from different devices, which can then be presented to the rest of the class.
 This opens the door for some fantastic, unguided research projects, where pupils can delve into a topic that really interests them.